Learn about our mission, meet our board members, and read our history.

 Chris is the Family and Consumer Sciences Extension Educator for Ohio State University Extension in Tuscarawas County.
 Chris’s primary areas of emphasis include nutrition, food safety, health, and wellness.
 She also provides leadership to county parenting initiatives, financial literacy efforts, and FCS-related 4-H programming.
 Her passion is to impact lives through the work she does in the community.
 Chris enjoys spending time with her family, husband Todd and daughters Adeline (16) and Allison (13).

 Jim is the director at the Dover Public Library.
 He is very passionate about our county’s annual One Book, One Community project – a grass roots reading initiative that celebrates reading, creates conversation, and brings people together.
 One Book could not happen without the support of TCLC.
 Jim loves working with the educators, librarians, tutors, and others who make up TCLC projects in the county.
 Creating a culture of reading in the Tuscarawas Valley is very important to him.

-Kelsey is the Youth & Community Outreach Specialist for DoverPhila Federal Credit Union.
+Kelsey is the Director of Marketing for DoverPhila Federal Credit Union.
 She is passionate about serving her community and connecting people with opportunities that empower them to reach their full potential.
 Kelsey believes in the Tuscarawas County Literacy Coalition’s mission and looks forward to building and strengthening collaborations to improve literacy within the Tuscarawas County community.

 Shannon has joined the Tuscarawas County Literacy Coalition to help bring awareness to literacy and encourage reading within our community.
 Shannon resides in New Philadelphia with her husband, Scott, and children, Samantha and Seth, as well as their two dogs, Sporty and Obi.